Kilo vs The Things Stack: which LoRaWAN network server should you choose?

 On-premise / self-hosted option ✓ Same server, cloud or on-prem ✓ Open Source + Enterprise deployments

-• You are building a LoRaWAN network as the product: full spec coverage (1.0.x–1.1), a Join Server, roaming, and Packet Broker peering are unmatched at the connectivity layer.
+• The network itself is the product: full spec coverage (1.0.x–1.1), a Join Server, and Packet Broker peering are unmatched at the connectivity layer.

 • You already have an application platform (or plan to pair one) and only need the best-in-class LNS underneath.

-• You want the whole product in one place: The Things Stack itself points users to application platforms for dashboards — Kilo ships the network server and the application layer (dashboards, rules, alarms, AI) together.
+• You want the whole product in one place: The Things Stack itself points users to application platforms for dashboards — Kilo ships the network server and the application layer together, including its own BPMN 2.0 rules engine with CEL expressions that you build, test with a step-through debugger, version, and roll back like production software.

 • You run more than LoRaWAN: mioty terminates in the same built-in network server, and 2,000+ vehicle-tracker templates extend the fleet beyond LPWAN.

-• Operations need to reach people: alarm escalation chains, an Apple-approved Critical Alerts app, and an AI assistant that acts with confirmation gates.
+• Operations need to reach people: alarm escalation chains, critical alerts that break through silent mode on a responder’s phone, and an AI assistant that acts with confirmation gates.

-Gateways connected to The Things Stack over LoRa Basics Station or the Semtech UDP packet forwarder can be re-pointed at Kilo’s built-in network server, and device payload decoding is rebuilt with inline normalization.
+Gateways running LoRa Basics Station re-point at Kilo’s built-in network server using the LNS address and certificates the platform issues — an encrypted TLS/WSS link, authenticated at both ends.
+Kilo does not accept the legacy Semtech UDP packet forwarder at all: it carries traffic with no encryption or authentication and gives you nowhere to load a certificate, so we refuse it rather than support it for convenience.
+Most modern gateways run Basics Station — check your fleet’s firmware before you schedule the cutover, not after.
+Device payload decoding is rebuilt with inline normalization.
 Run both stacks in parallel — join a few devices to Kilo first, watch the data land in dashboards, then migrate at your pace.
 Book a call and we’ll plan the cutover.

 Book a call